P. N. Panicker: Early life

-Panicker was born in a Nair family on 1909 March 1 to Govinda Pillai and Janaky Amma at Neelamperoor, India.
+Panicker was born in a marar family on 1909 March 1 to Govinda Pillai and Janaky Amma at Neelamperoor, India.
 In 1926 he started the Sanadanadharmam Library as a teacher in his hometown.
 He was a teacher and his influence on society was much greater than many of his time.

 Contributions

 Panicker led the formation of Thiruvithaamkoor Granthasala Sangham (Travancore Library Association) in 1945 with 47 rural libraries.
 The slogan of the organization was 'Read and Grow.
 Later on, with the formation of Kerala State in 1956, it became Kerala Granthasala Sangham (KGS).
 He traveled to the villages of Kerala proclaiming the value of reading.
 He succeeded in bringing some 6,000 libraries into this network.
 Grandhasala Sangham won the ‘Krupsakaya Award’ from UNESCO in 1975.
 Panicker was the General Secretary of Sangham for 32 years, until 1977, when it was taken over by the State Government.
 It became the Kerala State Library Council, with an in-built democratic structure and funding.